 Your Real Estate Purchase Contract probably included an inspection contingency and you will want to a complete home inspection during that time.
 After all, no one likes a big unexpected repair bill right after you move in!
 Read: What Are The Three Main Contingencies In A Sale

 Before we get into what the home inspections look like, it is important to understand…

 A home inspection is a visual inspection by experienced professionals.
-Your Glendale CA home is nearly a 90 years old and generations of homeowners have left their mark.
-Your inspector should help you identify any major defects or safety hazards, but don’t expect the home to reflect the latest and greatest building codes.
+Your Glendale CA home is nearly 90 years old and generations of homeowners have left their mark.
+Your inspector should help you identify any major maintenance issues, critical problems or safety hazards, but don’t expect the home to reflect the latest and greatest building codes.

 A home inspection is also an excellent introduction to this home.
 You’ll find out important home maintenance tips to help you protect your investment for the life of your ownership.

 You’ll Need More Than A General Home Inspection